learn-co-curriculum/dsc-one-sample-z-test/README.md

 <img src="images/hypothesis_test.jpg" width=670>

-If you test both sides of the distribution ($\mu \neq M$, when $\mu$ can either be smaller OR bigger), you need to perform a 2-tail test to see if mentoring lowers OR highers the IQ of student.
+If you test both sides of the distribution ($\mu \neq M$, when $\mu$ can either be smaller OR bigger), you need to perform a 2-tail test to see if mentoring lowers OR highers the IQ of students.

-Each red region would calculated as $\dfrac{\alpha}{2}$.
-When testing of single side (as in the example) i.e. just higher OR just lower, you can use a one-tail test as shown in the first and second images.
+Each red region would be calculated as $\dfrac{\alpha}{2}$.
+When testing of a single side (as in the example) i.e. just higher OR just lower, you can use a one-tail test as shown in the first and second images.
 The $\alpha$ value we use is 0.05 or $5\%$.

 ## Step 3: Calculate the test statistic